2023/2024 School Year Information

 How to fill out the application…

-You can complete and submit Applications for Educational Benefits ONLINE.
+You can complete and submit Applications for Educational Benefits ONLINE (after you create or log in to Wordware).
 The process is quick, easy, and FREE.
 No more paper applications are lost in the bottom of a backpack.
 Look for the BLUE button on your home page after logging into your WordWare account to start the application process.

 Paper applications are still acceptable and available per request.